Here’s why Amazon didn’t take out the money from your purchase:

 - Purchase was flagged as suspicious

-So if you want to learn all about why Amazon didn’t take out the money of your purchase, then you’re in the right place.
+So if you want to learn all about why Amazon didn’t take out the money from your purchase, then you’re in the right place.

 Let’s get started!